Voilaah/oc-eclia-docs/docs/api/invoice.md

 *As such, the payload need to be the exact payload expected by Arcadier API*

 Note:
-- for offline payment, data should be send as:
+- for offline payment, data order should be send as:

 ```
     "PaymentStatus": "Waiting For Payment",